 Instructors are looking for particular markers at each level.
 At the end of each lesson, the instructor should provide feedback on specific things to work on.
 They will indicate if you should register for the same level or move up next time.
 If they don’t and you are interested, please ask them.

 Based on feedback from students and our experience teaching lessons we felt that the old levels (e.g. Beginner, Bronze, Silver) were unclear.
 Furthermore, we wanted to provide more opportunity for students to progress in their development.
 We’ve reworked lessons into a clearer set of levels, with better definitions for what each level means.
 This should allow you to be better able to get a lesson at your current skill level which maximizes your ability to learn and progress in your skiing.
-(Please note that we created this and then pandemic hit so we are still working out the kinks!).
+(Please note that we created this and then pandemic hit so we haven't had much time to actually run under this system!).

 The answer to this question is completely personal.
 We offer lessons on every trip.
 Some people like taking one every trip.
 Others like to take a lesson, go off on their own and practice for a couple weeks, and then come back to a lesson.
 Everyone learns differently.
 Do what’s right and, most importantly, most fun for you.